finagle/finagle-oauth2/README.md

 resolvers += "Finagle-OAuth2" at "http://repo.konfettin.ru"

 libraryDependencies ++= Seq(
-  "com.twitter" %% "oauth2" % "0.1.0"
+  "com.twitter" %% "oauth2" % "0.1.1"
 )
 ```

 #### Sample
 The sample bellow implements one of the OAuth2 supported schemas: _Client Credentials Flow_.
 Thus some of the methods in `LocalDataHandler` are not implemented.
-In order to provide a full-support of all avaiable OAuth2 schemas all the methods should be implemented.
+In order to provide a full-support of all available OAuth2 schemas all the methods should be implemented.
 The high-level description of a Client Credentials Flow schema is following:

 _Emitting Tokens_
  - `validateClient`